Prep 25 Minutes

 - 6 cups 1-inch cubes seeded watermelon

-A granita is an ice dessert made of a combination of water, sugar and liquid flavoring.
-The texture will be grainier than a sorbet--very similar to a slush.
+- A granita is an ice dessert made of a combination of water, sugar and liquid flavoring.
+Follow this Watermelon Granita recipe, and you'll end up with a dessert that's a bit grainier than a sorbet—very similar to a slush.